albertoCCz/plutusCourse/Week04/Lecture4.md

 ```
 This contract just waits for some wallet to call the `"foo"` endpoint with some `Int` value and then logs it to the console.

-Then, we define the trace of the simmulation:
+Then, we define the trace of the simulation:
 ```haskell
 myTrace :: EmulatorTrace ()
 myTrace = do